elugens/hello-javascript/docs/additional-questions/regular-expressions/anchors.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The caret ^ and dollar $ characters have special meaning in a regexp.
 They are called “anchors”.
 The caret ^ matches at the beginning of the text, and the dollar $ represents the end.
-It should be noted, we could use the startsWith and endsWith methods to perform the same task, which is recommended.
-Regular expressions should be used for more complex tests.
+You should note that we could use the startsWith and endsWith methods to perform the same task, which is the recommendation.
+Regular expressions get used for more complex tests.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />